 - Within ten business days after the submission of a response that proposes no action or different action than that recommended by the Chief Administrator, the Superintendent and the Chief Administrator shall meet to discuss the Superintendent's response.
 If, after meeting, the Chief Administrator and the Superintendent do not agree to the Chief Administrator's recommendation, the Chief Administrator shall, within five business days of such impasse, send the Superintendent's response, along with the Chief Administrator's written objections to the response, to a member of the Police Board selected by the Police Board from its membership, with notice and a copy of all such materials to the Superintendent.
-The selected member shall, within ten business days of receipt of such response and objections, review the Chief Administrator's recommendation, the Superintendent's response, and the Chief Administrator's objections.
-Upon request of the member, the Superintendent and Chief Administrator may be required to present additional documentation or arguments in support of their positions.
+The selected member shall, within ten business days of receipt of such response and objections, review the Chief Administrator's Superintendent's recommendation. the response. and Administrator's objections.
+Upon request of the member, the Superintendent Chief Administrator may be required to present additional documentation or arguments in support of their positions.
 If, in the opinion of the member, the Superintendent does not meet his burden of overcoming the Chief Administrator's recommendation for discipline, the recommendation shall be deemed accepted by the Superintendent.
-The final decision of the member shall be announced at the next regular public meeting of the Police Board, and shall be promptly posted on the Police Board's website.
 If, in the opinion of the member, the Superintendent has met his burden, the Superintendent's response shall be implemented.
-The member shall recuse himself from any future involvement with the case by the full Police Board. - (iv) A response of the Superintendent that proposes to take no action or action different from that recommended by the Chief Administrator shall not be valid or effective until the process of subsection (a)(iii) of this Section is completed. - (v) If the Superintendent does not respond to the Chief Administrator's recommendation within the Review Period, such recommendation shall be deemed accepted, and shall be implemented, by the Superintendent. - (vi) Nothing in this Chapter shall limit the Superintendent's ability to impose additional action to that recommended by the Chief Administrator, including discipline that is more severe than that recommended by the Chief Administrator or non-disciplinary remedial actions in addition to the discipline recommended by the Chief Administrator.
+The member panel shall recuse himself from any future involvement with the case by the full Police Board. - (iv) A response of the Superintendent that proposes to take no action or action different from that recommended by the Chief Administrator shall not be valid or effective until the process of subsection (a)(iii) of this Section is completed. - (v) If the Superintendent does not respond to the Chief Administrator's recommendation within the Review Period, such recommendation shall be deemed accepted, and shall be implemented, by the Superintendent.

-(b) Policy, Program and Practices Recommendations.
+- (vi) Nothing in this Chapter shall limit the Superintendent's ability to impose additional action to that recommended by the Chief Administrator, including discipline that is more severe than that recommended by the Chief Administrator or non-disciplinary remedial actions in addition to the discipline recommended by the Chief Administrator. - (b) Policy, Program and Practices Recommendations.

 If the Chief Administrator issues a recommendation or report to the Superintendent concerning a policy, program, or practice of the Police Department, the Superintendent shall respond to such recommendation or report within 60 days of receipt.
 Such response shall include a description of the actions the Superintendent has taken or is planning to take, if any, with respect to the issues raised in the report or recommendation.
 If the Superintendent declines to implement one or more of the Chief Administrator's recommendations, such response shall explain the reasons for doing so.
-In addition, at the request of at least three aldermen, the Chairman of the City Council Committee on Public Safety shall request that the Superintendent or his designee appear at a hearing of the Committee on Public Safety to explain and respond to questions concerning such response.